 Family and Loved Ones

-A careline alarm can go some way to meet these needs.
+A personal alarm can go some way to meet these needs.

-- Speedier discharge from Hospital if a careline alarm is installed at home.
+- Speedier discharge from Hospital if a personal alarm is installed at home.
 This prevents bed blocking.

 - Reduces unplanned hospital admissions.